dnorcini/ChicagoCCDSim/README.md

 - CCD base
 - detailed 1kx6k skipper CCD model (active, gettering, and dead layers)

-Note: the coordinate system implemented uses the following representations: x (left/right), y (front/back), and z (top/bottom).
+Note: the coordinate system implemented uses the following representations: x (left/right), y (front/back), and z (bottom/top).
 This is in contrast to the typical GEANT4 coordinates where z represents the (left/right) or the direction of a particle beam in an accelerator.
+It is meant to take the perspective of an observer in front of the chamber.

 ## Physics lists
-- DAMICPhysListLivermore
+- DAMICPhysListLivermore: This physics list is constructed by the DAMIC collaborators in France and designed to accurately suit the low energy analysis that we are performing with DAMIC.
 - ... add details

 ## Particle generators